jensdietrich/shadedetector/notes.md

 ## Mising Sources

-org.jruby.extras:jvyamlb:0.1.3 and several other versions -- source code is missing.
-When analysing CVE-2022-38749.
+For `org.jruby.extras:jvyamlb:0.1.3` and several other versions of this artifact the sources are missing.
+I.e. the REST request fail.
+This is encountered when analysing `CVE-2022-38749`.